Jodu555/EzLogger/README.md

 - [x] An Automatic file expand system: latest.log / 25.03.2022.log and so on
 - [ ] Implement an terminal coloring based on the level
 - [ ] Write the documentation (with code samples)

+## Command Ideas

+Some Option to dump the logs to the console!